wtnm/fform/tutorial.en.md

 #### 06. The use of _stateMaps
 Let's add a link to recover the password and make it illuminated when the phone number is entered in full.

-Specify the function to get the length of the transmitted value and the function to recover the password.
+First, specify the function to get the length of the passed value and the function to recover the password.
 ```js
 ...
 elements.extend([{